Skip to main content

 Creating a project

-Once you have setup your device with the neccessary packages for Spark you are almost ready to start running tests.
+Once you have setup your machine with the neccessary packages for Spark you are almost ready to start running tests.
 Before this you will need to create a project.
 You can do this via Flare.
-Then use a Terminal or Command Prompt session at the root of the project to start running tests.

 Running tests